dhh1128/codecraft.co/six-learning-tips-for-tech-folks.md

 slug: six-learning-tips-for-tech-folks
 redirect_from:
   - /2012/09/25/six-learning-tips-for-tech-folks
+comments:
+  - author: dougbert
+    date: 2012-10-30 11:11:04
+    comment: >
+      geez, you have some great thoughts
+  - author: Daniel
+    date: 2012-10-30 12:12:06
+    comment: >
+      Just a few days ago, I heard you talking about an antipattern, and I decided that I needed to get more conversant with the antipattern catalog.
+I've studied the gang of four design pattern book, and various related topics, for years, but I've only noted the antipattern stuff as a casual passer-by.
+So I setup an event in google calendar that bugs me once a week to spend a few minutes studying an antipattern.
+So I get my good ideas from smart people like you. :-)
 ---
 In <em>Seven Habits of Highly Effective People</em>, Stephen Covey reminds readers to periodically suspend their lumberjacking long enough to sharpen the metaphorical saw.
 In other words -- take time to renew, to learn, to get better, to work smarter.

 <figure><img title="crosscut saw" src="http://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/Five-foot_crosscut_saw.jpg/320px-Five-foot_crosscut_saw.jpg" alt="" width="320" height="131" /><figcaption>rpen the saw.
 Photo credit: ATsawyer (Wikimedia Commons).</figcaption></figure>